-TABLE OF AUTHORITIESiii INTEREST OF AMICI CURIAE1 SUMMARY OF ARGUMENT2 REASONS FOR GRANTING THE WRIT6 I. Under Gonzales v.
-Oregon, OCR is Not Entitled to Auer v.
-Robbins Deference, Because the 1975 Regulation Simply Parrots the Key Language of Title IX; at Best One Could Argue for Skidmore v.
+1 Page TABI LE OF AUTHORITIES iv INTE REST OF AMICI CURIAE 1 SUM MARY OF ARGUMENT 2 ARGI UMENT 8 I. Under Gonzales v.
+Oregon, OCR Is Not Entitled to Auer v.
+Robbins Deference, Because the 1975 Regulation Simply Parrots the Key Language of Title IX; At Best, One Could Argue for Skidmore v.
 Swift & Co.
-"Deference."
-II.
+"Deference" II.
 No Matter What Level of Deference Is Employed, OCR's Interpretation of Title IX and the 1975 Regulation Is Implausible III.
-Price Waterhouse and Oncale Are Inapplicable to Cases Where Separation By Sex Is Explicitly Authorized By Regulation; Thus, It Cannot Be Said that the OCR's Policy Was Implicit in the Logic of Title IX in a Way Congress Originally Failed to Recognize.
-IV.
-OCR's One-Size-Fits-All Diktat Ties the Hands of School Administrators Who Otherwise Would Have Options in Ensuring that Transgendered Students As Well as Other Students Are Treated Fairly and Compassionately V. This Case Has Captured the Public's Attention as a Symbol of the Rule of Law's Decline; Vindicating the Rule of Law in this Case Is Thus Vital to the Health of the American System of Laws CONCLUSION 99
+Price Waterhouse and Oncale Are Inapplicable to Cases Where Separation by Sex Is Explicitly Authorized by Regulation; Thus, It Cannot Be Said that the OCR's Policy Was Implicit in the Logic of Title IX in a Way Congress Originally Failed to Recognize IV.
+This Is Not a Matter of Allowing OCR to Clarify the Law By Defining Who Is Male and Who Is Female V. OCR's One-Size-Fits-All Diktat Ties the Hands of School Administrators Who Oth- erwise Would Have Options in Ensuring that Transgender Students as Well as Other Students Are Treated Fairly and Compassionately